shadowpbx/Tutorials/_posts/2026-03-31-pi-zero-2-w-boot-process.md

 | 🤝 **Handoff** | **5. `kernel8.img`** | **CPU** | GPU copies Linux to RAM and wakes up the ARM CPU. |
 | 🐧 **Kernel** | **6.
 Device Tree / VFS**| CPU | Kernel maps the hardware and mounts your `rootfs`. |
 | 🧑‍💻 **Userland** | **7.
 The `init` Process** | CPU | Sequential scripts mount `/sys`, start Wi-Fi/SSH, and spawn the Bash login prompt. |

+---

+## 🎯 The Domino Effect: Your Role as the OS Architect

+Think of the boot process like setting up a line of dominoes 🎲.
+When you plug the Pi into the wall 🔌, gravity (the hardware) knocks all the dominoes down automatically from Stage 1 to 7.
+The Pi "takes care of everything" during the actual boot-up.

+**However**, as the custom OS engineer, you have to manually design and place dominoes **4, 5, 6, and 7** *before* you ever plug the power cable in 🧠.

+Here is the exact breakdown of who does what before the Pi boots:

+### 🛑 The "Hands-Off" Stages (Broadcom’s Job)
+*You do not code, alter, or compile anything here.
+Buildroot simply downloads these pre-made files and puts them on your SD card.*

+* 🟥 **Stage 1 (Mask ROM):** You can't touch this; it's physically inside the chip.
+* 🟧 **Stage 2 (`bootcode.bin`):** You just let it sit on the SD card.
+* 🟨 **Stage 3 (`start.elf`):** You just let it sit on the SD card.

+### 🛠️ The "Hands-On" Stages (Your Job)
+*If you do nothing here, the boot process will fail or run poorly.
+You **must** "do something" for these stages during your Buildroot setup:*

+* 🟩 **Stage 4 (`config.txt`):** **You** have to write the text in this file to tell the GPU to shrink its memory (`gpu_mem=16`) and turn on the serial console.
+If you don't, the Pi defaults to wasting RAM on graphics you aren't using.
+* 🟦 **Stage 5 (`kernel8.img`):** **You** have to configure this.
+When you run `make menuconfig` in Buildroot, you are choosing exactly what goes into this kernel.
+* 🟪 **Stage 6 (Device Tree & RootFS):** **You** choose which packages (like OpenSSH, Python, Nmap) are packed into the RootFS.
+If you don't add them during the build, they won't be there when the kernel looks for them.
+* 🟫 **Stage 7 (`init` and Userland):** **You** have to write or configure the startup scripts (like `/etc/init.d/rcS`).
+If you want a Python packet-sniffer to run the second the Pi turns on, you must explicitly type that command into the script before you flash the SD card.

+### 🏁 The Bottom Line
+Once the SD card is flashed and inserted, the Pi Zero takes care of the entire 7-stage sequence in less than 5 seconds without you touching a keyboard ⚡.
+But to get to that point, **you** are the architect responsible for engineering stages 4 through 7! 🚀